riccibruno/riccibruno.github.io/_posts/2018-04-27-c++_is_narrowing_conversion_type_trait.md

 ### Third implementation : making GCC happy

-Clang 5.0 compiles correctly all the tests with the second implementation but GCC for some reason fails to detect some narrowing conversions to bool:
+Clang 5.0 compiles correctly all the tests with the second implementation but GCC (GCC 7.2) for some reason fails to detect some narrowing conversions to `bool`:

 ~~~
 test_is_narrowing_conversion.cpp: In function ‘int main()’: